 Figures~\ref{fig:uv1t0}--\ref{fig:uv4t0} show the local obstacle maps $\hat{\mathbf{B}}_i(t)$ of the $4$ AVs, immediately before the first synchronization instant $t_{i,1}$.
 Each figure reports also the coverage $C(t)$ of the local obstacle maps, expressed as percentages.
 For improved clarity in the figures, detected obstacles are colored in red, explored areas in white, and unexplored regions in gray.
 Figures~\ref{fig:uv1t1}--\ref{fig:uv4t1}, instead, show the local obstacle maps obtained after the fusion of the maps of all AVs, when the first synchronization event has occurred.

-At the end of the exploration ($t = T_\epsilon$), Figure~\ref{fig:perrmap8888} shows the obstacle error map (for improved visibility, black points represent true values): essentially, the black dots outlining the obstacles represent pixels where some form of misrepresentation has occurred.
+At the end of the exploration ($t = T_\epsilon$), Figure~\ref{fig:perrmap8888} shows the error pixels, colored in black for improved visibility.
+The errors are located around the obstacle boundaries, due to misclassified pixels.
+These boundary errors outline the safe navigation area, with limited impact on path layouts.
+The final obstacle mapping error probability is $P_\text{e}(T_\epsilon)=0.84\%$.

 Upon varying the number of AVs, and keeping fixed all the other parameters, we obtain the coverage as a function of $N_\text{AV}$, shown in Figure~\ref{fig:coverageavg}.
 For the obstacle map under observation, there is a significant improvement in obstacle mapping times until $N_\text{AV}=6$, while for higher values there is only a slight gain.
-Figure~\ref{fig:perroravg} shows the probability of obstacle map error versus the number of AVs: the probability of error is between $1\%$ and $2\%$.
-This error probability is considered sufficiently low for our path planning purposes: indeed, the large majority of erroneous pixels are close to the borders of the obstacles, but this does not produce path planning problems, because our path planning algorithms include a safety zone where the AV trajectories have a non-zero minimum distance from the border of the obstacles.
+Figure~\ref{fig:perroravg} shows the probability of obstacle map error versus the number of AVs: the probability of error is roughly between $1\%$ and $2\%$.
+This error probability is considered sufficiently low for our path planning purposes: indeed, the large majority of erroneous pixels are close to the borders of the obstacles, but this does not produce path planning problems, because we included in the planning algorithms a safety zone, i.e., the AV trajectories have to respect a minimum distance, greater than zero, from the border of the obstacles.

-Figure~\ref{fig:perroravg} also shows the exploration time $T_\epsilon$ versus the number of AVs.
+Figure~\ref{fig:perroravg} also shows the reduction of the exploration time $T_\epsilon$ versus the number of AVs.
 With respect to $N_\text{AV}=1$, the exploration time is reduced by $45\%$ with $2$ AVs, and by $90\%$ when $N_\text{AV}=7$: adding more AVs does not yield a significant reduction of the exploration time.